SamuelOliveiraa/Formulario-de-Pesquisa/README.md

 ## The Challenge 🎯

-This challenge is to reproduce this **Survey Form** as close as possible to the original design.
+This challenge is to reproduce this **[Survey Form](https://codepen.io/freeCodeCamp/full/VPaoNP)** as close as possible to the original design.

-My biggest difficulties in this project were implementing the Email validation with Js, but after a lot of research and dedication I realized that it wasn't that difficult.
-I still have a bit of difficulty using JS, but with time I get the hang of it.
+This challenge is very simple, it has no back-end and also no JS to validate the fields.
+I used this challenge to train my skills with responsive websites, styling and using multiple inputs on the same page

 ## Technologies Used 🧩

 * HTML5
 * CSS3
-* JAVASCRIPT
-* Media-queries
+* Responsive Website

 ## Access My Resolution 💻